mobilepadawan/mobilepadawan/README.md

 - 👋 Hi, I’m @mobilepadawan
 - 👀 Vanilla JavaScript is an extension of me.
 Also the Progressive Web Apps, the mobile software development and the engineering of web browser's engine.

-- 🌱 I’m currently learning nothing at all.
+- 🌱 I’m currently learning nothing at all and also a tons of things.
 I teach JavaScript fulltime in a couple of coding schools, a University, and also in a Terciary School.
-And every six-week-period I digg what's new in JS according to every new chromium web browser version.
+And every six-week-period I digg what's new in JS according to every new Blink Engine version.

 - 💞️ I’m looking to collaborate on teaching areas.
 I love to teach and I love the PWA ecosystem: Also the Technical Writing is my passion and it was my job for almost six years.

 - 📫 You can reach me on Linkedin or here, of course.
-And in my personal website at www.ferpro.online you will find out other ways to contact me.
+And in my personal website at www.ferpro.online you will find out some ways to contacting me.

 <!---
 mobilepadawan/mobilepadawan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.